sonic-net/sonic-platform-vpp/docs/HLD/SONICVPP-HLD.md

  - There is a Request-Response pattern between the libsaivpp and VPP.
 VPP sends back a response to each request.
 It returns an OK in case the API was processed succesfully.
 In case of error the libsaivpp propagates the error via the SAI API error response message to the control plane.

 The API  mapping is often non-trivial and requires state to be maintained for objects configured.
 The fact the VPP unlike SAI does not support
- - Single atribute update or
+ - Single attribute update or
  - Bulk updates

 making the translation non-trivial.